Global Resources Collections Forum

 Session 2: Libraries and the Information of Governments

 In the print era, many CRL libraries served (and continue to serve) as regional or selective federal depositories, bearing the responsibility for providing local access to published government documents and information in print and microform.
 And most academic libraries also acquired or subscribed to commercially produced databases of government documents and information.

 Today, the public information landscape is being transformed: by government agencies’ widespread adoption of social media, their embrace of “cloud” services for storage and management of records and information, and by Open Government mandates that make oceans of agency data freely available on the Web.
-This session will examine the new government information “supply chain” and explore:
+This session examined the new government information “supply chain” and explored:

 - New and emerging models for dissemination of government political, economic, and population information and data

 - The new strategic benefits and opportunities for libraries in the “post-custodial” age, when government agencies publish directly to the web.